Prushka/photosite/README.md

 This will **generate an album** called Toronto with its own navbar link.
 All images inside the Toronto folder will be displayed in the album.
-The **EXIF data** will be display in the corresponding photo view if it exists.
+The **EXIF data** will be displayed in the corresponding photo view if it exists.

 ![Toronto Album](assets/toronto.jpg)